Nyxxa Moonthorn (Level 19 Elf Adept/Rogue)

 Roguish Expertise

 Persuasion: Roguish Charm.
-You gain expertise with Persuasion.
-If you spend 1 minute talking to a creature who can understand what you say, and if that creature is not hostile, you may make a Charisma (Persuasion) with a DC equal to the creature’s passive Wisdom (Insight) score.
+You gain expertise with Convince.
+If you spend 1 minute talking to a creature who can understand what you say, and if that creature is not hostile, you may make a Charisma (Convince) with a DC equal to the creature’s passive Wisdom (Insight) score.
 On a success, the creature is non magically charmed by you for 1 hour.
 The charm ends early if you or your allies harm the creature.
-Once you’ve used this feature successfully, you can’t use it again until you finish a long rest.
+Once you’ve used this feature successfully, you can’t use it again until you finish a Long Rest.

 Feats